 Homeowners in need of assistance encouraged to apply now

-The Kansas Homeowner Assistance Fund (KHAF), a federally funded, temporary emergency program to support homeowners experiencing hardship during the pandemic, has dispersed nearly all program funds and will close soon.
-The program has entered Final Funding stage, the first of three closure phases.
-Homeowners in need of assistance are encouraged to apply now, while funding is still available.
+The Kansas Homeowner Assistance Fund (KHAF), a federally funded, temporary emergency program to support homeowners experiencing hardship during the COVID pandemic, has dispersed 75 percent of program funds.
+Since the program launched in April 2022, KHAF has provided $34,946,068 to 3,151 households.
+With a quarter of funds still available, homeowners in need of assistance are encouraged to apply now while funding remains.

 The KHAF program is administered by Kansas Housing Resources Corporation (KHRC), a self-supporting, nonprofit, public corporation committed to helping Kansans access the safe, affordable housing they need and the dignity they deserve.
 KHRC serves as the state’s housing finance agency, administering essential housing and community programs to serve Kansans.